-(a) Calculation of impairment allowance for expected credit losses on financial assets (see note 5.2.1)
+(a) Calculation of impairment allowance for expected credit losses on financial assets (see note 36.1.3)

 The Company recognizes a loss allowance for expected credit losses on financial assets carried at amortized cost on date of initial recognition.
 The amount of expected credit losses is updated on each reporting date to reflect the changes in credit risk since initial recognition of the respective financial asset.
 Estimating expected credit losses and changes there in requires taking into account qualitative and quantitative forward looking information.
 When measuring expected credit losses on financial assets the Company uses reasonable and supportable forward looking information as well as historical data to calculate the difference between the contractual cash flows due and those that the Company would expect to receive, taking into account cash flows from collateral and integral credit enhancements, if any.
 Probability of default constitutes a key input in measuring expected credit losses.
 Probability of default is an estimate of the likelihood of default over a given time horizon, the calculation of which includes historical data, assumptions and expectations of future conditions.
 If the ECL rates on financial assets carried at amortized cost were higher (lower) by 10%, the loss allowance on those assets would have been higher (lower) by Rs.
-96.587 million).
+12.651 million(30-Jun-21: Rs.
+12.651 million).
+Further information on the Company's credit risk management practices and credit quality and impairment of financial assets is referred to in note 36.1.3.

-(b) Revaluation of property, plant and equipment (see note 5.1)
+(b) Revaluation of property, plant and equipment (see note 17)

 Revaluation of property, plant and equipment is carried out by independent professional valuers.
 Revalued amounts of non-depreciable items are determined by reference to local market values and that of depreciable items are determined by reference to present depreciated replacement values.
-Refer to note 38.2.1 for an analysis of sensitivity of revalued amounts of property, plant and equipment.
+Refer to note 38.3.1 for an analysis of sensitivity of revalued amounts of property, plant and equipment.